ykulazhenkov/ovn/Documentation/intro/install/general.rst

 As of now there are no official OVN releases.

-Although building OVN, also builds OVS, it is recommended to clone and build OVS from its own repo.
+Before building OVN you should configure and build OVS.
 Please see the Open vSwitch documentation to build and install OVS.

 .. _general-build-reqs: